 Italian coastal cooking at its most coherent is built on a very short list of components.
 Olive oil, salt, the right heat applied at the right moment, and a piece of fish that was swimming within recent memory: this is the architecture of a plate at a serious Italian seafood restaurant.
 The reasoning is circular but honest.
 The fewer ingredients a dish contains, the less latitude there is for correction.
 Poor-quality olive oil becomes the story of the dish.
 Fish that is even a day past its moment cannot be masked by sauce or garnish.

 This places coastal restaurants like La Terrazza in direct competition not with elaborate tasting-menu destinations such as Osteria Francescana in Modena or Le Calandre in Rubano, but with the expectation built up over decades of eating well near Italian water.
-The question a returning guest asks is not whether the kitchen is being creative but whether the crudo tastes of the sea and the grill marks on the branzino are where they should be.
+The question a returning guest asks is whether the crudo tastes of the sea and the grill marks on the branzino are where they should be.
 That is a harder standard than it sounds, and it is the standard the Cooking Classics recognition implies.

 For context on how this tradition plays out in other Italian seafood settings, Uliassi in Senigallia and Quattro Passi in Marina del Cantone represent the upper register of coastal Italian cooking, where seasonal catch meets sustained critical attention.
 La Terrazza operates at a more grounded, local-facing tier, and within that tier the Cooking Classics nod carries real weight.